htudu/vaccine_slot_booking/README.md

 # vaccine_slot_booking
-Vaccination Slots are getting instantly Booked.
+Vaccination/Vaccine Slots are getting instantly Booked.
 To create a chance for arranging a vaccination slot, use simple automatic python script to make bookings as soon you find a slot available.

 # Features